Security-Onion-Solutions/securityonion-docs/strelka.rst

 Depending on what options you choose in Setup, it may ask if you want to use :ref:`zeek` or :ref:`suricata` for metadata.
 Whichever engine you choose for metadata will then extract files from network traffic.
 Strelka then analyzes those files and they end up in ``/nsm/strelka/processed/``.

+Security Onion checks file hashes before sending to Strelka to avoid analyzing the same file multiple times in a 48 hour period.

 Alerts
 ------